Dog Food For Picky Eaters

 While all dogs can be finicky, small breeds are especially prone to picky eating.
 In a study conducted by Applied Food Biotechnology International, research showed that Maltese, Yorkshire terriers, King Charles cavalier spaniels, and other small breed dogs were less focused on their pet food and more easily distracted during feeding.
 The researchers suspect that these breeds might be more influenced by food palatability than larger dogs.

 “Dogs tend to eat anything and everything,” says Jessica Wilson, DVM, veterinary outreach trainer for JustFoodForDogs.
-“Some dogs have no biases and will eat whatever is in front of them, but some dogs are a little more particular.”
+“Some dogs have no biases and will eat whatever is in front of them.
+But some dogs are a little more particular.”

 Why Is My Dog a Picky Eater?

-Eating the same food at each meal could lead to boredom and make your dog less enthusiastic about mealtimes—but picky eating isn’t always about preference.
+Eating the same food at each meal could lead to boredom and make your dog less enthusiastic about mealtimes.
+However, picky eating isn’t always about preference.
 Wilson notes that illnesses ranging from an upset stomach to dental disease could cause your pooch to turn up his nose at his food bowl.

 “If your veterinarian finds a medical problem that explains why your dog is picky, the goal is to come up with a game plan together—one that feeds your dog but also takes care of their specific nutritional needs for their disease.”